algobulls/algobulls_help_site/docs/broker/edelweiss.md

 [ ![Edelweiss](imgs/edelweiss/edelweiss_login_4.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/edelweiss/edelweiss_login_4.png)

-* If the verification is successful, you will see the following message
+* If the verification is successful, you will see the following message:

 [ ![Edelweiss](imgs/success_login.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/success_login.png)